 In the Meal Type settings (accessed by clicking on the meal's name in the planner, or on the "Weekly Layout" ), there’s a “Family meal” setting that says “Plan this meal for __ people”.
 By default, every meal will be planned for 1 person, but you can change this number to automatically scale the recipes up for multiple people.

-This changes the amount of ingredients in the grocery list, so if you want some other people to enjoy that meal with you, the grocery list will scale up the ingredients needed for that meal by whatever number you select here.
-So if you set Lunch to be for 2 people and lunch tells you to eat a single turkey sandwich, your grocery list will contain the ingredients for 2 turkey sandwiches and your weekly meal plan email will tell you to make 2 of them, but only eat 1.
-By default, all meals will be planned for just 1 person.
+This changes the amount of ingredients in the grocery list, so if you want some other people to enjoy that meal with you, the grocery list will scale up the ingredients needed for that meal by the number of people you select.
+So if you set Lunch to be for 2 people and lunch tells you to eat a single turkey sandwich, your grocery list will contain the ingredients for 2 turkey sandwiches.
+The recipe info will also show you an "Amount to cook" that will automatically scale the ingredients.

-This is probably the simplest method.
-If you want to track those extra 400 calories, set the planner to target your 2200 calories, and then set your foods to recur "always" in a meal that only uses those recurring foods.
+This works best if your calorie difference isn't huge, and you don't mind keeping your meal with the extra calories consistent.
+If you want to track those extra calories, flip the targets around.
+Set the planner to target your 2200 calories, and then set your foods to recur "always" in a meal that only uses those recurring foods.

 tags: couples, family, plan for 2, 2 person, can I use this for two people